SLICOT/Benchmark-ModelReduction/README.md

 ## About

-The `Model Order Reduction Benchmark` (`Benchmark-ModelReduction`) contains MATLAB MAT-files with data for several "real world" examples, reflecting current problems in applications, which can be used to test the numerical methods for model reduction.
+The `Model Order Reduction Benchmark` repository contains MATLAB MAT-files with data for several "real world" examples, reflecting current problems in applications, which can be used to test the numerical methods for model reduction.